ben-ng/phonegap-air/README.md

 The keys of the `files` object are for your own reference; the update system does not use them. `destination` refers to where in the `www` folder this file should be placed. `source` should be a path relative to your web server's root indicating where the file should be downloaded from.
 The checksum is an md5 hash of the file data (computed with `crypto.createHash('md5').update(buffer).digest('hex')`).

 Every file that your app needs to function should be declared here.
-Nonessential external files such as images on an external CDN should be declared as [assets](#manifest-assets).

-**manifest.assets**

-An array of URLs to prime the app's cache with.
-The content will be associated with the URL, so if you wish to change the content, you must provide a unique URL or existing clients will continue using the old data.
-Assets are *not* updated over the air to save bandwidth; the resources will be lazily loaded as needed.

 **manifest.message**